duongtanthanh-hub/PSDemo/README.md

 ### Prerequisites

 *   A modern web browser.
-*   A Google AI API Key.
-You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
-Please note that using the Video Generation (Veo) model is a paid feature.
-Refer to the [billing documentation](https://ai.google.dev/gemini-api/docs/billing) for more details.
+*   A Google AI API Key with billing enabled for using the Video Generation (Veo) model.
+Please refer to the [billing documentation](https://ai.google.dev/gemini-api/docs/billing) for more details.
+The application will prompt you to select your key when needed.

 ### Local Installation & Setup